burger

 sign

-9. Check and complete the missing information by scrolling down if necessary.
+9. Check and complete the missing information.

 10. Click on Additional settings: